This cake is basically a direct result of the recent teachers’ strike in the Netherlands.

 As a result my son Sebastiaan did not go to school that day.
 Instead he went with me to the gym, where he discussed the strike with one of the trainers and also tried out most of the equipment.

 After that we went to the library where I lent books on gardening and he on dinosaurs.
 We had a sandwich and a cup of tea at the little cafe at the library.
-We discussed some meaningful things and Sebastiaan explained to me why dinosaurs went extinct.
+We discussed some meaningful things and Sebastiaan explained to me his theory of how dinosaurs went extinct.

 And so it happened that at home I found out I had bought ladyfingers and started to look for a way to use them.
-I rejected Tiramisu as too obvious and finally found this lovely recipe for Chocolate terrine in Deborah Madison’s opus magnum.
-Really, I am sure that if you only were allowed to cook from one cookbook for the rest of your life, and if you picked this one, you could eat very well and healthy and not get bored in years, at least.
+I rejected Tiramisu as too obvious and finally found this lovely recipe for Chocolate terrine in Deborah Madison’s opus magnum Vegetarian Cooking for Everyone.
+Really, I am sure that if you only were allowed to cook from one cookbook for the rest of your life, and if you picked this one, you could eat very well and healthy and not get bored, ever.

 Deborah Madison describes this terrine as a “luscious dessert that goes far, and is simple to make”.
 I would describe it as a very rich chocolate mousse with extra’s.
 It can feed 10 or 12 easily.
 It does not require any baking, just a couple of hours in the fridge.
 And you can tweak it to suit your tastes: use hazelnuts and Frangelica liqueur, or orange peel and Grand marnier.
 You can use up a rest of nuts or dried fruits, pieces of chocolate, broken cookies.
 Or any cookies that you bought without knowing.

 Please note that the recipe uses raw eggs and it is therefore better not to serve it to very young children or the elderly.

 230 g (8 ounces) bittersweet or semisweet chocolate